Kanchenjunga Circuit Trek - 26 Days

 • The Kanchenjunga Circuit Trek is a long trek that requires a significant amount of time.
 You should be prepared to spend a minimum of two weeks on the trek.

-• The Kanchenjunga Circuit Trek can be an expensive trek due to its remote location and limited facilities.
+• The Kanchenjunga Circuit Trek can be an costly due to its remote location and limited facilities compared with others trek.
 You should budget accordingly and be prepared for unexpected expenses.

 If you are an experienced trekker with a good level of physical fitness and a sense of adventure, the Kanchenjunga Circuit Trek is a suitable trek for you.
 However, if you are not comfortable with rough trails, remote environments, or high altitudes, it's best to consider other trekking options.